Asia Awaken: a global showcase of NFTs curated by Cyber YuYu and Sixela

 “Prana” by Archan Nair

-Archan’s visual expressions are part of journey which is influenced by the mysteries of existence and how every action, emotion, our interconnectedness in universal scale sets of chain of reactions.
+Archan’s visual expressions are part of a journey which is influenced by the mysteries of existence and how every action, emotion, our interconnectedness in a universal scale sets of a chain of reactions.
 His work has been featured in Rolling Stone, Vogue, and VICE Creators. and has achieved recognition from music artists like Kanye West along with collaborations with Lindsay Lohan and Justine Bateman and brands such as Nike, Sony, Redbull, Microsoft, Samsung among many others.

 My art explores and embraces individuality through an aspect of appropriation.
 I draw inspiration from human experiences and i aim to offer a diverse perspective using my creations.